 Mulu Marriott Resort & Spa, Gunung Mulu National Park

-In the heart of the jungle near the magnificent Mulu caves, this is a first class resort that blends into its beautiful surroundings.
+In the heart of the jungle near the magnificent Mulu caves, this is a first-class resort.